ibm-cloud-docs/transit-gateway/add-prefix-filters.md

 Where:

+`GATEWAY_ID`
-- **GATEWAY_ID**: ID of the gateway that the prefix filter is being applied to.
+:   ID of the gateway that the prefix filter is being applied to.

+`CONNECTION_ID`
-- **CONNECTION_ID**: ID of the connection that the prefix filter is being applied to.
+:   ID of the connection that the prefix filter is being applied to.

+`--prefix`
-- **--prefix**: Network prefix that the filter will be applied to.
+:   Network prefix that the filter will be applied to.

+`--action`
-- **--action**: Action to take on the specified prefix (`permit` | `deny`).
+:   Action to take on the specified prefix (`permit` | `deny`).

+`--le`
-- **--le**: Optional: The prefix filter is applied to a subnet mask less than or equal to this value.
+:   Optional: The prefix filter is applied to a subnet mask less than or equal to this value.

+`--ge`
-- **--ge**: Optional: The prefix filter is applied to a subnet mask greater than or equal to this value.
+:   Optional: The prefix filter is applied to a subnet mask greater than or equal to this value.

+`--before`
-- **--before**: Optional: Identifier of the prefix filter that this filter should be applied before.
+:   Optional: Identifier of the prefix filter that this filter should be applied before.
 If empty, this filter is applied last.

+`--output json`
-- **--output**: Optional: Specify whether you want the output to display in JSON format.
+:   Optional: Specify whether you want the output to display in JSON format.
 All details are displayed.

 ### Example: Creating a prefix filter
 {: #adding-prefix-filters-cli-example}